Three Critical Angles

 Flight Path:

-Is where the wing is going through the air.
+Is where the airplane is going.

 Flight Path Angle: